Jalen Hurts, Alabama Beat Georgia in 2018 SEC Title Game; Tua Tagovailoa Injured

 Notre Dame vs. USC: Behind the Historic Rivalry

-Hurts was thrown into the fire in the fourth quarter with Alabama trailing by a touchdown, and he answered by tying the game at 28 with 5:19 left in regulation on a 10-yard touchdown pass to Jerry Jeudy.
+Hurts was thrown into the fire in the fourth quarter with Alabama trailing by a touchdown, and he answered by helping to tie the game at 28 on a 10-yard touchdown pass to Jerry Jeudy.

 Purdue Football's No. 1 Fan Is Inspiring the Team